zmike/zmike.github.io/_posts/2021-07-07-gratitude.md

 Thanks, CI team.
 You're awesome.

 According to a recent metric, the Mesa CI infrastructure only had a 0.6% accidental failure rate.
-That's pretty good considering how many thousands of jobs get run every day.
+That's pretty good considering how many thousands of jobs run every day.